Recognizing feminist advocacy and collaborative leadership in global cooperation

 - Evidence of how the nominee has influenced or inspired her peers

-- Links to websites and other documentation that describes and illustrates the nominee’s advocacy work and its impact (including testimonials from those benefiting from or witnessing the activism) will be useful to the committee
+- If available, please add links to websites and articles or other documentation that describe and illustrate the nominee’s advocacy work and its impact, including testimonials from those benefiting from or witnessing the activism.

 2019: Liz Bernstein Founding Director of the Nobel Women’s Initiative